dinde451/jarr.d1/Jarulfs_Guide.md

 1 Due to having the Horned Demon attack type, Foulwing and his mob will do full charged attacks with both damage (0-0 / 4-4 / 6-6) and putting the player into hit recovery.
-For more information, see chapter 6.1.7.
+For more information, see CHAPTER_LINK_charge-attacks.

 <table>
 <tbody>